-Model: RY10MA-Pro

-MPN: RA-MLT-0005
+Model: RY10MA MPN: RA-MLT-0006

-10 Gallon Direct Fire Melter Applicator Burner Model with Flame-Out Sensor
+10 Gallon Direct Fire Melter Applicator Torch Model

-U.S. Patent No. 9,739,021
+For Technical Support Please Visit www.RynoWorx.com or Call 1-855-382-9611

+▲ WARNING

+${

+m

+m

-- A Read all instructions and warnings in this manual before attempting to operate this equipment. - \triangle This equipment is designed for outdoor use only. - \triangle Be sure to always wear personal protective equipment when operating this equipment. - ⚠ Improper assembly may be dangerous.
+m A}$ Read all instructions and warnings in this manual before attempting to operate this equipment.

+$\triangle$ This equipment is designed for outdoor use only.

+$\triangle$ Be sure to always wear personal protective equipment when operating this equipment.

+▲ Improper assembly may be dangerous.
 Please follow the assembly instructions in this manual.
 Make sure all parts are assembled and hardware is fully tightened before using.
+Make sure that there are no leaks in the liquid propane cylinder connection or lines.

+⚠ Do not operate the equipment if a gas leak is present. (check for leaks and connections with every use)

+⚠ Do not attempt to disconnect the gas regulator from the tank or any gas fitting while the equipment is in use.

+▲ A dented or rusty liquid propane tank may be hazardous and should be checked by your liquid propane supplier.
+Do not use a liquid propane tank with a damaged valve.

+⚠ Ensure that your propane cylinder is within its expiry date for your local jurisdiction.
+If the tank has expired it must be properly requalified to continue using.

-Make sure that there are no leaks in the liquid propane cylinder connection or lines. - ⚠ Do not operate the equipment if a gas leak is present. (check for leaks and connections with every use) - ⚠ Do not attempt to disconnect the gas regulator from the tank or any gas fitting while the equipment is in use. - ⚠ A dented or rusty liquid propane tank may be hazardous and should be checked by your liquid propane supplier.
-Do not use a liquid propane tank with a damaged valve. - ⚠ Do not store spare liquid propane cylinders within 10 feet (3m) of this equipment. - ⚠ Do not store or use gasoline or other flammable liquids or vapors within 25 feet (8m) of this equipment. - ⚠ Before servicing, make sure the unit is fully cooled and the liquid propane cylinder is disconnected. - ⚠ Only genuine Ryno Worx replacement parts should be used for any replacements or repairs.
-Do not attempt to modify or alter this product in any way. - ⚠ Do not attempt to make any repairs to gas carrying, gas burning, igniter components or structural components.
-Your actions, if you fail to follow this warning, may cause a fire, an explosion, or structural failure resulting in serious personal injury or death as well as damage to property. - ⚠ This equipment should only be used with "Direct Fire" hot melt crack sealant. - ⚠ Failure to follow these instructions could result in fire or explosion which could cause property damage, personal injury or death.
+⚠ Do not store spare liquid propane cylinders within 10 feet (3m) of this equipment.

+⚠ Do not store or use gasoline or other flammable liquids or vapors within 25 feet (8m) of this equipment.

+⚠ Before servicing, make sure the unit is fully cooled and the liquid propane cylinder is disconnected.

+⚠ Only genuine Ryno Worx replacement parts should be used for any replacements or repairs.
+Do not attempt to modify or alter this product in any way.

+▲ Do not attempt to make any repairs to gas carrying, gas burning, igniter components or structural components.
+Your actions, if you fail to follow this warning, may cause a fire, an explosion, or structural failure resulting in serious personal injury or death as well as damage to property.

+⚠ This equipment should only be used with "Direct Fire" hot melt crack sealant.

+▲ Failure to follow these instructions could result in fire or explosion which could cause property damage, personal injury or death.

-Introduction
+• Introduction